Autonomous Vehicles Competitor Analysis: Carmakers, Suppliers & Start-ups

 Changan has Level 3 in China.

-Tesla has technical capability of Level 3+ in the U.S, with FSD update coming in 2025.
+Tesla has the technical capability of Level 3+ in the U.S., with an FSD update coming in 2025.

 BMW and Mercedes-Benz have approvals to launch Level 3 in Germany and the US.